edgio-docs/edgio-docs/src/pages/guides/edgejs_testing.md

 ## Example Tests {/*example-tests*/}

-For a more detailed example of EdgeJS unit testing, check out our [Layer0 Templates](https://github.com/layer0-docs/layer0-templates) for a full implementation.
+For a more detailed example of EdgeJS unit testing, check out our [{{ PRODUCT }} Templates](https://github.com/layer0-docs/layer0-templates) for a full implementation.